EliteLoser/DotNetVersionLister/5AndUp/README.md

 -AllowDuplicates switch: https://github.com/EliteLoser/MergeCsv (`Install-Module -Scope CurrentUser -Name MergeCsv #-Force`).
 Despite the function name Merge-Csv, it handles custom PowerShell objects directly as well.
 It won't be perfect, though, but "works". :)

 Example (censored).
-Only one SDK, and some runtimes.
+Only one SDK and some runtimes.
 In the script's default output you will have a ComputerName property that is the remote computer's `$Env:ComputerName` variable and also a PSComputerName property from PowerShell (in version 3 and up) that is the computer name passed in to Invoke-Command, plus a runspace ID (by default).
 I filtered these out here for privacy reasons.